Code-Institute-Submissions/KingaSzmyd-MSP3-SweetLife_FebResub/README.md

 7. Press Enter.
 Your local clone will be created.

+8. Run the terminal by using commend:

+* python3 app.py

 ## Credits
 ### Code
 * [Bootstrap](https://getbootstrap.com/) - liberies used through all pages to style elements: navigation bar, callout, buttons, cards and forms.